PortlandStatePowerLab/gridlabd_hpwh_model_PSU/README.md

 ![et_temp](https://user-images.githubusercontent.com/56623148/169650900-8e2e3f1a-be4f-4302-8aec-5ce903b20741.png)

 Energytake is used to represent the average tank temperature.
 The EnergyTake is calculated internally wihtin the source code.
 Users will only see the tank temperature.
 However, GridLAB-D users may see the EnergyTake values by simply typing ''energytake'' within water heater object.
-# Installtion:
-The installation process is the same as shown in GridLAB-D source code in [this link](https://github.com/gridlab-d/gridlab-d/tree/develop)